cecileung1208/Homework/Unit 9 - SQL Challenge/README.md

 ## **3. Data Analysis**

-After completing the Data Modeling and Data Engineering steps, we have enough understanding and information to extract specific employee information from the databases.
+After completing the Data Modeling and Data Engineering steps, we have all the information to extract specific employee information from the databases.

 To conduct our Employee Data Analysis, a [queries file](https://github.com/cecileung1208/Homework/blob/master/Unit%209%20-%20SQL%20Challenge/Employee_SQL/Queries.sql) has been created to retrieve the following employee information.